Dorinda Medley Is Leaving ‘RHONY,’ Says It Was A ‘Great Outlet’ For Her To ‘Heal’ After Her Husband Died

 “I wish you all health, happiness and success,” she finished.

-A number of other cast members from the Real Housewives shows took to the comments section to share their thoughts on the news.
+A number of other cast members from Bravo’s various Real Housewives shows took to the comments section to share their thoughts on the news.

 Dorinda’s former castmate Bethenny Frankel simply posted four red emojis that spelled out “XOXO.”